Important Notice about “Scam” Emails and Fraudulent

 Never provide any personal information to an unknown caller.

 Scammers often try to fool the public with fraudulent emails or phone calls that appear to be from the New York State (NYS) court system.
 It has come to our attention that scammers also fraudulently use the name or title of a Judge, Clerk, or other court staff in emails and will manipulate phone calls so that authentic court phone numbers appear on your Caller ID screen, but the calls are not actually coming from the court system.
 Scammers also like to pretend that you are being called for jury service.
+Another hoax involves scammers contacting individuals claiming that that their child is ill or has been arrested.
+The scammers subsequently attempt to extort money from the frightened parents.
 It is important to always be on the alert-especially if you do not have a case pending in a NYS court, or do not live in New York State, and therefore have no reason to be contacted by the court system.

 - Fraudulent Phone Calls: The NYS Court System never asks, by phone, for financial or family information from members of the public.
 Do not give this kind of information to anyone claiming to represent the courts.